jermp/sshash/README.md

 SSHash internally stores a set of strings, called *contigs* in the following, each associated to a distinct identifier.
 If a contig identifier is specified for a navigational query (rather than a k-mer), then the backward neighbourhood of the first k-mer and the forward neighbourhood of the last k-mer in the contig are returned.

 If you are interested in a **membership-only** version of SSHash, have a look at [SSHash-Lite](https://github.com/jermp/sshash-lite).
 It also works for input files with duplicate k-mers (e.g., [matchtigs](https://github.com/algbio/matchtigs)).
-For a query sequence S and a given coverage threshold E in [0,1], the sequence is considered to be present in the dictionary if at least E*|S| of the k-mers of S are positive.
+For a query sequence S and a given coverage threshold E in [0,1], the sequence is considered to be present in the dictionary if at least E*(|S|-k+1) of the k-mers of S are positive.

 **NOTE**: It is assumed that two k-mers being the *reverse complement* of each other are the same.